genropy/genropy_saved/docs/genro/components/writing.rst

       specific classes for a component rather than Bags, so you can document all the class methods and attributes and during the debug you can use the documentation with WebError.

-        Naturally, if you have some less-type data, you can use a :ref:`genro_bag`.
+        Naturally, if you have some less-type data, you can use a :ref:`bag`.

     * **Use ``self`` sparingly.** Please avoid to use ``self`` to pass some parameters to (from) the controller (or even within the same component): the public namespace is already crowded.
 Moreover,